wwu-webtech/ashlar/source/_patterns/02-organisms/footers/wwu-footer/wwu-footer.html.md

 ---
-title: Page footer
+title: Western footer
 ---
 Footer region.
+This region contains site-wide links, and cannot be customized.

 Based on the standard Drupal `region.html.twig` template.